lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 1. Generate a new key pair.

-1. Create a certificate containing the new CA public key signed with the new private key (the "new with new" certificate).
+1. Create a certificate containing the new CA public key signed with the new private key or by the private key of some other CA (the "new with new" certificate).

 1. Optionally: Create a link certificate containing the new CA public key signed with the old private key (the "new with old"